urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 This simple mark file isn't all that useful.
 Typically, you'd add `json` arms to `grow` and `grab`, which allow your data to be converted to and from JSON, and therefore allow your agent to communicate with a web front-end.
-Front-ends, JSON, and Eyre's APIs which facilitate such communications will be covered in part two of the Gall guide.
+Front-ends, JSON, and Eyre's APIs which facilitate such communications will be covered in a forthcoming part two of the Gall guide.
 For now though, it's still useful to use marks and understand how they work.

 One further note on marks - while data from remote ships must have a matching mark file in `/mar`, it's possible to exchange data between local agents with